SpektraSystems/Microsoft-Cloud-Workshop/azure-security-and-management/README.md

 4. Navigate to the resource group **ODL_iaas-arch-xxxxx-01** and view the already existing resources such as **LABVM** Virtual Machine,         Vnet etc

-5.Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received
+5. Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received
    Now check if exercise files for the hands-on lab are already downloaded in C:\HOL